grandey/access-data-gov-sg/README.md

     `data_gov_sg_met_v1/wind-speed_2017-02_c20170526.csv.gz`.

 ### Time interval
-When querying the API, a time interval of **5-minutes** is used.
-Hence, the shortest time interval in the output files is 5-minutes, even if input data are available at a more frequent time resolution.
+When querying the API, the following time intervals are used:
+1-hour for pm25; 5-minutes for rainfall; and 1-minute for for the other variables.

 ### Metadata
 Based on [explore_data_gov_sg_api.ipynb](explore_data_gov_sg_api.ipynb), the important metadata for